-Let's start with short video of Driving in Israel.
-I've made this video using GoPro 3 silver edition.
-It's not a regular video, it's a time-lapse.
-Time-lapse is when you take a photo each X seconds (as far as I remember it was every 20sec) and then stitching them into a video.
+Let's start with a short video of Driving in Israel.
+It is a time-lapse that squeezed an hour and a quarter drive to 30 seconds video.\nWhat is Time-lapse?\nI have made this video using GoPro 3 silver edition.
+It is not a regular video.
+It is a time-lapse.
+Time-lapse is when you take a photo each X seconds (as far as I remember, it was every 20sec) and then stitch them into a video.
 This allows you to speed up events and show a long process in a short amount of time.
-This "Driving in Israel" squeezed an hour and a quarter drive to 30 seconds.\r\n\r\nThe drive is from center of Israel to North (Krayot).
-Most of the route is on road #2 (Kvish ha Hof), then through Carmel tunnels and on road #23 (Okef Krayot).\r\n\r\n\r\n\r\nNext time I should wash the windows before making time-lapse ;)\r\n\r\nHere is another time-lapse example that I took during sunset at Achziv beach:\r\n\r\n\r\n\r\nThere are two types of time-lapses:\r\n\r\n \tamount of light doesn't change during the shoot - in these cases you put the camera into manual and don't change anything during the whole shoot.\n \tsunset\/sunrise - this is also called the "holy grail" of time lapses.
-In order to make exposure changes smooth (no flickering), you have to photograph in manual and during the shoot adjust shutter time (aperture has to remain constant).
-Later on you will need dedicated software that beyond basic stitching can make the transitions smooth.\r\n\r\nBoth of the time-lapses above belong to the first type and can be made in camera.
-For example the sunset at Achziv beach time-lapse was made using gopro time-lapse mode.
-And the result you is exactly what I got from the camera (without manual editing).
-But, of course best results can be reached only using manual editing.\r\n\r\nIf you are interested in time-lapse or similar videos, check out Hyperlapse of Bahai Gardens in Haifa and Stop Motion.
+This "Driving in Israel" squeezed an hour and a quarter drive to 30 seconds.\n\nThe drive is from the center of Israel to the North (Krayot).
+Most of the route is on-road #2 (Kvish ha Hof), Carmel tunnels, and on-road #23 (Okef Krayot).\n\n\n\nNext time I should wash the windows before making time-lapse ;)\n\nHere is another time-lapse example that I took during sunset at Achziv beach:\n\n\nTypes of Time-lapses\nThere are two types of time-lapses:\n\n \tamount of light doesn't change during the shoot - in these cases, you put the camera into manual and don't change anything during the whole shoot.\n \tsunset\/sunrise - is also called the "holy grail" of time lapses.
+You have to photograph manually to make exposure changes smooth (no flickering).
+And during the shoot, adjust shutter time (aperture must remain constant).
+Later on, you will need dedicated software that can make the transitions smooth beyond basic stitching.\n\nThe time-lapses above belong to the first type and can be made in-camera.
+For example, the sunset at Achziv beach time-lapse was made using GoPro time-lapse mode.
+And the result is exactly what I got from the camera (without manual editing).
+But, of course, the best results can be reached only using manual editing.\n\nIf you are interested in time-lapse or similar videos, check out\u00a0Hyperlapse of Bahai Gardens in Haifa\u00a0and\u00a0Stop Motion.
 And if you have any questions \\ requests \\ comments then\u00a0leave a comment in the section below.